isaiah1112/sshreader/docs/source/getting_started.rst

 Running Shell Commands
 ----------------------
 Sometimes you don't want to run commands via ssh but want to run them in the shell on the localhost.
-Sshreader provides a method for doing that as well via the :code:`shell_command` method.
+Sshreader provides this via the :code:`shell_command` method.

 .. code-block:: python

     from sshreader import shell_command

-    r = shell_command('uname -a')
+    r = shell_command('uname -a', decode_bytes=True)
-    print(r)
+    print(r.stdout)

 Discovering Environment Variables
 ---------------------------------
-Sshreader includes a method that attempts to determine the currently logged in username and any ssh keys located in :code:`~/.ssh/`, including rsa and dsa keys.
-You can see what sshreader can discover by calling the :code:`envvars` method from the ssh module.
+Sshreader includes a helper that attempts to determine the currently logged in username, any ssh keys located in :code:`~/.ssh/`, and keys available in the SSH agent.
+You can see what sshreader can discover by calling the :code:`envvars()` method from the :mod:`sshreader.ssh` module.

 .. code-block:: python

     from sshreader.ssh import envvars

     print(envvars())  # Returns a NamedTuple of info sshreader was able to gather from the OS

 Copying Files
 -------------

-Version 3.4 of sshreader introduced the :code:`sftp_put()` and :code:`sfpt_get()` methods into SSH objects.
-These methods attempt to make it easier to use OpenSSH's SFTP protocol to copy files to and from a remote server.
-The cool thing about having them inside the SSH class is that you can use one object to both SFTP files and run SSH commands on a remote server.
+sshreader supports basic file transfer over SFTP with the :code:`sftp_put()` and :code:`sftp_get()` methods on the :class:`sshreader.ssh.SSH` object.
+This allows you to copy files to and from a remote host while working with the same SSH session.

 .. code-block:: python

-    from sshreader.ssh import SSH
+    from sshreader import SSH

     with SSH('myhost.example.com', username='jdoe', password='jdoe1') as s:
-        # Copy a script file from our host to the remote host and run it.
         s.sftp_put('~/secret_script.sh', '/tmp/secret_script.sh')
         s.ssh_command('/tmp/secret_script.sh')
-        # Now, get the output of the script and remove all traces of it
         s.sftp_get('/tmp/secret_output.txt', '~/secret_output.txt')
-        s.ssh_command('rm /tmp/secret_output.txt', 'rm /tmp/secret_output.sh')
+        s.ssh_command('rm /tmp/secret_output.txt')

 .. warning::

-    SFTP methods are new to sshreader and isn't a primary feature.
-Support for this feature will be limited.
+    SFTP support is available, but sshreader remains focused on SSH command execution and parallel remote jobs.

 Indices and tables
 ------------------